Moldovan-Paul/Movie-Rental-Service/README.md

 18. **Redo last operation** - redo functionality for data altering operations
 19. **Exit** - closes the application

+A client that has a not returned a rental that is passed its due date cannot rent any other movie until returning the first one.

 # Input Validation

 All user input is validated.
 Attempting to print an empty local repository will show an appropriate message.
 This is also the case if a search function has found no matching results.
 Here are a few examples: